Hearing aid index • Page last modified: July 9, 2021

 Over the last few decades, the big push with hearing aids has been to make them smaller.
 This has been accomplished rather well, and we think that the next big push needs to be in improving performance.
 Features that we would love to see routinely in hearing aids are the following:

 We think that, for the most part, people looking for a hearing aid should find a dispensor that is close enough to them that they can easily get their hearing aid serviced, cleaned and checked.
 In more rural areas where parking and traffic is less intense, larger distances seem reasonable.
 You should consider how far the office is from your house or place of work as return visits may be required for cleaning and repair.
+In Chicago, Costco is a reasonable place to get good quality hearing aids.

 An exciting recent development is an ability to provide hearing to some bilaterally deafened individuals through implantation of a device which directly stimulates the hearing nerve (actually the spiral ganglion).
 Although this device is not generally considered as a "hearing aid", it performs the same purpose for individuals with severe hearing impairment involving both ears.
 For more details, see the cochlear implant page.